tari3x/csec-modex/README.markdown

         make
         sudo make install

-- curses library is required by CIL
+- the curses library (libncurses-devel in Cygwin) is required by CIL

 How to use
 ==========